wbspx/congenial-barnacle/README.md

 # congenial-barnacle
-Running Windows10 from a physical driver within Qemu on Linux
+Running Windows10 install from a seperate physical disk within QEMU on Linux

 Doing it this way will enable you to boot back into your the bare-metal install of Windows while also being able to boot it into QEMU while within Linux.